nutellayan/cwWorld/use-cases/use-case-6.md

-# USE CASE: 6 Generate Population Report for Top 4 countries in a region organized by population
+# USE CASE: 6 Generate Population Report for Top 4 countries in a region organized by population.

 ## CHARACTERISTIC INFORMATION